-ASC wasted no time in choosing between single tenancy and multi tenancy architecture.
-Only a single-tenant environment could support ASC’s order management and headless platform, positioning them for continued growth in their industry.
+ASC wasted no time in choosing between single tenancy and multi-tenancy architecture.
+Only a single-tenant system could support ASC’s order management and headless platform, positioning them for continued growth in their industry.

 Making the Right Decision for Your Business

 Multi tenant vs single tenant environments both have unique properties that make them great for a range of applications.
 Now that you know the pros and cons of single-tenant and multi-tenant systems, which one is right for your business?

 Multi-tenant architecture is quickly evolving, and for many small-scale B2C eCommerce businesses, it’s a great starting point.
-However, forward-thinking developers, growing B2C, and B2B eCommerce brands should give serious consideration to a single-tenant environment.
+However, forward-thinking software development teams, growing B2C, and B2B eCommerce brands should give serious consideration to a single-tenant architecture.
 When it comes to scalability, security, and added control, there’s just no other equal.

-For B2B eCommerce businesses in particular, the granular control offered by single tenancy architecture is vital.
-For these companies, the increased flexibility to customize their store, the ability to back up data, and exercise control over maintenance is mission-critical.
+For B2B eCommerce businesses, in particular, the granular control offered by single tenancy architecture is vital.
+For these companies, typically large enterprises, the store customization options, optional configurations, the ability to back up data, and exercise control over maintenance are mission-critical.